nwolverson/vscode-ide-purescript/README.md

 This package makes use of the [`purs ide server`](https://github.com/purescript/purescript/tree/master/psc-ide) (previously `psc-ide`) for most functionality, with `purs compile` (by default via `pulp`) for the explicit build command.
 All this is via a Language Server Protocol implementation, [purescript-language-server](https://github.com/nwolverson/purescript-language-server).

-This package will automatically start `purs ide server` in your project directory (port is configurable) and kill it when closing, if for some reason you want a longer running server process you should be able to start that before starting `code`. *Multiple projects currently not supported!* `purs ide client` is not used, communication is via direct socket connection.
+This package will launch a `purescript-language-server` process, which will automatically (but this is configurable) start `purs ide server` in your project directory and kill it when closing.
+Start/stop and restart commands are provided for the IDE server in case required (eg after changing config or updating compiler version).

+Multi-root workspaces should be supported.

 For all functions provided by the IDE server you will need to build your project first!